VaishnaviPunagin/USP-Mini-Project/README.md

 This is our submission for out sixth semester Unix Systems Programming mini project!

+# Random Number Game
-# Random Number Game: a 3-player game, with another process being the mediator/referee that keeps scores!
+- Random Number Game: a 3-player game, with another process being the mediator/referee that keeps scores!
 - Each player is a process.
 - Each one of the player processes generates a random number turn after turn.
 - The referee process keeps track of these scores, and declares a winner once one of the players cross 100 points!